FanFiction.Net: Fanfiction ratings

-Copyright and trademark issues
+Banned content

-FanFiction.Net instituted several policy changes as it grew in size and popularity.
-These policies frequently led to the deletion of fan fiction based on the copyrighted works of certain published authors or containing specifically targeted content.
+Through the years after its conception, FanFiction.Net instituted several policy changes as it grew in size and popularity.
+As a result, it placed restrictions on the types of fan works that could be posted on the site.

+Copyright and trademark infringement

 Since the site's founding, several professional authors and producers have asked that stories based on their copyrighted or trademarked works be removed, including Anne Rice, P. N. Elrod, Archie Comics, Dennis L. McKiernan, Irene Radford, J.R.
-Ward, Laurell K. Hamilton, Nora Roberts/J.D.
-Robb, Raymond Feist, Robin Hobb, Robin McKinley, and Terry Goodkind.
+Ward, Laurell K. Hamilton, Nora Roberts, Raymond E. Feist, Robin Hobb, Robin McKinley, and Terry Goodkind.

 In addition, stories based on real-life celebrities were disallowed around 2003.
 Fan fiction based on professional wrestling, however, is still allowed, being the number one fandom in the "Miscellaneous" category.

-NC-17 ratings
+Explicit fiction

-On September 12, 2002, FanFiction.Net banned and removed material that was rated NC-17.
+On September 12, 2002, FanFiction.Net banned material that was rated NC-17, and removed it on October 12, 2002.
+This was done because of a high volume of complaints related to certain adult stories.
 Prior to the new policy, the site would use a pop-up to prompt readers to say whether they were over 17 or not, but since then, the site has relied on its users to report stories that are inappropriately rated.
-Some NC-17 material was moved to Adult-FanFiction.org (previously AdultFanFiction.Net), a similar site which was created to serve the adults who write R and NC-17 rated fan fiction.
-However, many stories containing explicit material still exist and have yet to be removed.

 Story titles and summaries must be rated K.

+FanFiction.Net experienced a temporary shutdown for two days in July 2024 due to a policy update regarding explicit content and depictions of child abuse.

-CYOA (choose-your-own-adventure) or reader-insertion fiction
+CYOA (choose your own adventure) and reader-insertion fiction

 Choose-your-own-adventure and reader-insertion fanfiction have both been banned since 2005, and the site removed all material that had the potential of inserting the reader into a fanfiction.
 Under the heading of "Entries not allowed", item #5 says: "Any form of interactive entry: choose your adventure, second person/you based, Q&As, etc."

 Songfics

 In 2005, FanFiction.Net banned songfics which contain copyrighted lyrics.
-Public domain lyrics (such as those to "Amazing Grace") or lyrics written by the author of the fan fiction are allowed, however.
+Public domain lyrics (such as those to "Amazing Grace") or lyrics written by the author of the fan fiction are allowed.

 Lists

-Until April 21, 2002, in addition to fiction stories based on existing characters, the site had a section devoted to lists, generally humor-related, for example "20 Ways to Dump Your Girlfriend".

-Globalization
+The official Fanfiction.net Content Guideline states that lists fall under the line of non-stories, along with bloopers, polls, previews, challenges, author notes, etc, thus they are not allowed on the site.